ChainAgnostic/multidid/methods/did:pkh.md

 * `multidid-code` - a varint encoding of `0xd1d`
 * `method-code` - a varint encoding of `0xca`
 * `caip2-namespace` - a varint encoding of the Integer Code associated with the CAIP-2 Namespace found in the table above
-* `caip2-ref-length` - If the CAIP-2 Reference is not a fixed length, MUST contain the varint-encoded byte-length of the CAIP-2 Reference
+* `caip2-ref-length` - If the CAIP-2 Reference is not a fixed length or self-describing, MUST contain the varint-encoded byte-length of the CAIP-2 Reference
 * `caip2-ref` - CAIP-2 reference identifying the chain
 * `account-id` - CAIP-10 account ID
 * `url-length` - a varint describing the length of the `url-bytes` parameter